 Does homeopathy cure PCOS?

 We have no experience in using homeopathy, and there are no large-size studies to show the benefit as compared to traditional medicines used in regular practice.
+But there's no magic PCOS cure, no matter what the supporters of homeopathy say.

 Does yoga help in managing PCOS?